Macroo

 What is the best MyFitnessPal alternative for iPhone users?

-If you want native Apple Watch support, Siri Shortcuts, widgets, and no subscription, Macroo is built specifically for the Apple ecosystem.
+If you want native Apple Watch support, Siri Shortcuts, widgets, and a tracker built to keep you consistent, Macroo is made specifically for the Apple ecosystem and is free to start with an optional Pro plan.
 If you want a polished cross-platform experience and the largest database, staying on MyFitnessPal or trying MacroFactor may suit you better.

 TM